ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities.md

 ### Networking for Multiplayer Games

 Abilities themselves work in multiplayer games perfectly without any extra programming effort.
-If you made your own ablity UI icon and did not use the CORE Content template above, the UI will not update properly in multiplayer games.
+If you made your own ability's UI icon and did not use the CORE Content template above, the UI will not update properly in multiplayer games.
 For the UI to update as the ability happens, the UI relating to the player's abilities must be placed in a Client Context folder.

 This has already been done for us in the CORE Content template, so no action is needed!